Home Entrepreneurship The Dark Side of Entrepreneurship

 Before I answer, “What is the dark side of entrepreneurship?” let me ask you a simple question.

-A question that will help you understand – how messed up the concept of entrepreneurship has become for all of us and why no one is telling us – behind the scenes stories of the world of entrepreneurship.
+A question that will help you understand – how messed up the concept of entrepreneurship has become for all of us and why no one is telling us – behind-the-scenes stories of the world of entrepreneurship.

-Since you have decided to tolerate the ignorant me and move forward with the blog, here is the question for you – “What is the first thought to come to your mind when someone asks you to describe entrepreneurship?”
+“What is the first thought to come to your mind when someone asks you to describe entrepreneurship?”

 I know you want to answer the question by giving me examples of some of the brightest, youngest, successful entrepreneurs in the world who are known for building billion-dollar enterprises.